LappalainenMatias/ScroogeMcDucksApp/README.md

 <img src=/screenshots/start.png width="300">

-To import data into the application, add .CSV files which contain stock data in a following format:
+To import data into the application, click the add button and select .CSV file which contain stock data in a following format:

 Date, Close/Last, Volume, Open, High, Low

 01/19/2021, $127.83, 90757330, $127.78, $128.71, $126.938

 Data can be downloaded at https://www.nasdaq.com/market-activity/stocks/aapl/historical.

-Select a file.

 <img src=/screenshots/selectfile.png width="300">